dfilatov/lrt/README.md

 **Why not just move long-running task into Web Worker?**

 Despite the fact that Web Workers are very useful, they do have a cost: time to instantiate/terminate workers, message latency on large workloads, need for coordination between threads, lack of access the DOM.
-Nevertheless, you can use LRT inside Web Worker and get the best of both worlds: do not affect main thread and have ability to be aborted.
+Nevertheless, you can use LRT inside Web Worker and get the best of both worlds: do not affect main thread and have ability to abort outdated tasks.

 ## Example
 ```ts